MohamedElSayed007/SDatabase/README.md

 - If this variable = `false` you will get error when you try to add an existing id to the database set it to true to allow this process

     **enable_duplication = false by default**

-**2- id, name, address**

-- The value of this variables added to the database when `addNew` function is called